fehmi/simply.js/docs/uno.md

 # Tailwind Integration

-You can enable [Tailwind](https://tailwindcss.com/docs/utility-first) support (thanks to [UNO](https://unocss.dev/)) for your components and start to use all Tailwind utility classes and even more.
+You can enable [Tailwind](https://tailwindcss.com/docs/utility-first) support (thanks to [UNO](https://unocss.dev/)) for your components, allowing you to utilize all Tailwind utility classes and more.

-Add below custom build of UNO for simply.js to your root (index.html) page.
+Add the custom build of UNO for Simply.js to your root (`index.html`) page, as shown below.
 ```html
 <script src="https://simply.js.org/style/uno.min.js"></script>
 ```

-And just pass an [UNO config object](https://unocss.dev/config/) from any of your components like below.
+Then, simply pass an [UNO config object](https://unocss.dev/config/) from any of your components, as shown below.

 ```html
 <script>